-- a) Assessing the actual results and comparing them with the expected ones - b) Taking corrective actions to ensure that performance conforms the plans.
+- i. assessing the actual results and comparing them with the expected ones and - ii. taking corrective actions to ensure that performance conforms the plans.

 Strategy evaluation is essential to ensure that stated objectives are being achieved.
-It is also important because MNCs face dynamic environments in which forces change quickly and dramatically.
+It is also important because MNCs face dynamic environments in which forces change quickly and dr amatically.
 Today's success is not guaranteed for tomorrow.
 An organisation should never be lulled into complacency with success.

-Quantitative criteria such as financial ratios, may also be employed to evaluate the performance of the firm.
+Quan titative criteria such as financial ratios, may also be employed to evaluate the performance of the firm.
 Some key financial ratios that are particularly useful as criteria for evaluation include Return on investment, Return on equity, Profit margin, Debt to equity, Earnings per share and Sales and Assets growth.